About the ISV Foundation

 Board of Directors

-Dr. George Giacumakis is Professor of History & Director Emeritus of the California State University, Fullerton – Irvine Campus (1963-1979 & 1985-2008).
+Dr. George Giacumakis was Professor of History & Director Emeritus of the California State University, Fullerton – Irvine Campus (1963-1979 & 1985-2008).
 He was also Professor & Chair of the History & Political Science Department of Biola University, La Mirada, CA (2008-2010).
-He is at present Part-time Professor of History at both California State University, Fullerton and at Biola University.
-He is also at present Director of the Museum of Biblical & Sacred Writings, Irvine, CA. He is also at present an Adult Biblical & Historical Studies Teacher at Richfield Community Church, Yorba Linda, CA. His M.A & Ph.D. are in Mediterranean Studies (Near East and Islamic Studies) from Brandeis University, Waltham, Mass.
-(1959-1963).
 He formerly served as President and Executive Director, American Institute of Holy Land Studies (now Jerusalem University College) on Mt.
 Zion, Jerusalem, Israel (1978-1984).
+He passed away on 6 April 2019.

 William P. Welty, Ph.D.